appsquickly/typhoon/README.md

 class-clusters!")_, then there are basically two options:

 * You can do dependency injection without a framework/library/container to help you.
 It is simple after all, and in fact I recommend it at least as an exercise in software design.
-And it is certainly possble that this will be adequate. ___But___, I think it helps a lot to have one.
+Indeed, it is certainly possble that this will be adequate. ___But___, I think it helps a lot to have one.

 * So, going down the library/framework route, there's been quite a lot of action in Objective-C land, over the last